naylalex/tc2005b-202201-practica-examen-parcial-1/README.md

 * Instala el CLI de WebPack como dependencia de desarrollo `npm install --save-dev webpack-cli`

-* Inicializa un proyecto de WebPack por medio de `npx webpack-cli init` considerando las propiedades listadas abajo ?
+* Inicializa un proyecto de WebPack por medio de `npx webpack-cli init` considerando las propiedades listadas abajo

+Would you like to install '@webpack-cli/generators' package?
+(That will run 'npm install -D @webpack-cli/generators') (Y/n) Y

+?
 Which of the following JS solutions do you want to use?
 Typescript

 ?
 Do you want to use webpack-dev-server?
 Yes